op2-platforms/op2cad/README.md

 # op2cad | platform

-## Quick Look

 The **"Open Source CAD Software Optimizations Platform"** is fast development and content management collaborative platform for computer assisted drawings in the Architectural, Engineering and Construction industries.

 It is the perfect platform for anyone starting up into the CAD world, feeling a bit tooless after few year out of the wood or still building projects on a 20-30 years old office standard and wishes to get on a fresh start.

 It is mainly focused around Autodesk product line-up, but may be further expended to other softwares.

-It includs all the components required by the softwares to work properly OOTB and additionnal content complementing the default software content.
+It full of contents and tools complementing the default software contents.

+## Get Started

-Get started in 3 simple steps:
+in 3 simple steps:

 1. Download this repository Zip file by clicking [this button](https://github.com/op2-platforms/op2cad/archive/refs/heads/main.zip).
 2. Unzip its content to your C: drive in a GitHub folder and rename the "op2cad-main" folder to be "op2cad" (C:/GitHub/op2cad).